Twitter-Clone-Project/Testing/README.md

 ## About The Project

-Welcome to our Project – your all-in-one solution for ensuring the quality and performance of your Twitter clone app.
-In this repository, we employ cutting-edge testing methodologies and tools to conduct end-to-end testing of web and mobile applications, along with intense stress testing for your Twitter clone app.
+Welcome to our Project – the all-in-one solution for ensuring the quality and performance of our Twitter clone app.
+In this repository, we employ cutting-edge testing methodologies and tools to conduct end-to-end testing of web and mobile applications, along with intense stress testing for our Twitter clone app.

 ### Key Features